cgsarfati/Aislander-Reflection/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I took away two main lessons from this: test your code, and let the computer do as much work for you as possible.
 After I implemented tests, the refactoring stage was a breeze, because I instantly knew when something went wrong.
 Additionally, I placed print statements on the server side so that the command terminal is able to tell a story as I was clicking through the app vs. expending mental energy to guess what that story is.

 ## Challenge: Database Traversal
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, the largest complexity by far was my database.
 By considering various permutations of how a user might interface with their data, I created my data model with a user-centric approach, where the goal was maximum customizability.
 With this in mind, I architected an extensive PostgreSQL database, which currently has 10 tables all interlinked through association and middle tables.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Traversing through these relationships was a challenge, but four strategies proved useful:
+Traversing through these relationships was a challenge, but four strategies proved useful:
 1. Pseudo-coding SQLAlchemy queries and practicing them in iPython prior to attaching that snippet of code into my app.
 2. Abstracting database queries into helper functions for re-usability and encapsulation.
 3. Implementing functional tests using Selenium and integration tests for Flask, ultimately achieving a ~95% test coverage.
 This proved useful during the refactoring stage, but also served as a sanity check.